5 July 2022 – for immediate release

-The briefing note is available in English and Burmese.
+The Guide is available in English here, Burmese here, Ukrainian here and Russian here.

 For further information, please contact: